KingCosmic/phaser-react/README.md

 ```
 ### Mounting the React Component

-The **reactDom** method is attached to the add property of our Phaser Scene, and takes 2 arguments (component and the supplied state).
+The **reactDom** method is attached to the add property of our Phaser Scene, and takes 2 arguments (component and the supplied state) The state is given to your component via props.

 ```js
 Class Game extends Scene {